google/WebFundamentals/src/site/the-essentials/multi-device-layouts/layout-basics/index.markdown

 # Size content to the viewport

-{% include modules/highlight.liquid title="Key Takeaway" type="learning" list=page.key-takeaways.size-content-to-vp %}
+{% include modules/highlight.liquid character="*" position="left" title="Key Takeaway" type="learning" list=page.key-takeaways.size-content-to-vp %}

 On both desktop and mobile devices, users are used to scrolling websites vertically but not horizontally, and forcing the user to scroll horizontally or